 - Public buildings (energy consumption)

 - Procurement and supply chain, in terms of carbon footprint impact

 Our overall sustainability strategy should take account of economic, social and environmental policies, promoting a culture of change whilst deploying pragmatic engineering, and “green or blue” infrastructure low-carbon solutions.

-The forum will meet quarterly at 2pm.
+The forum meets quarterly.
 Forthcoming meetings:

 Venue: Executive Meeting Room 1, Column Restaurant, Shirehall, Shrewsbury.
 Future room locations may vary according to availability.

 Please contact us if you’d like to be involved to help “make it happen”: